 The Lower School schemes of work in the Senior School are informed but not constrained by the National Curriculum.
 The Lower School schemes of work promote the acquisition of speaking, listening, literacy and numeracy skills.
 We provide a broad and balanced programme to include mathematics, English Language and Literature, science, technology, ICT, French, Spanish, German, Latin, history, geography, religious studies, art, music, drama and physical education.
-The three sciences are taught discretely but by the same teacher in Year 7 and by subject specialists in Year 8.
-All students have a weekly PSHE lesson and a Student Time period that between them cover the mandatory PSHE requirements and include citizenship aspects.
+The three sciences are taught discretely but by the same teacher in Years 7 and 8.
+All students have a weekly PSHE lesson and a 'student time' period that between them cover the mandatory PSHE requirements and include citizenship aspects.
 These are also delivered across the curriculum and embedded in schemes of work for religious studies, geography and history.
 Cross-curricular themes are pursued regularly with an emphasis upon breaking down barriers between subjects and the development of cross-curricular projects.
 Pupils select their GCSE options during Year 8.